arvindks1793/Boo-Store-Spring-Boot/README.md

    Improvements (If had more time):

  Using Docker container to run MySQL Database.
-I would have defiently coompleted the stretch goal if I had a day or two.
+I would have defiently completed the stretch goal if I had a day or two.
 One of the problems using Docker is the time it takes for the initial set up in the Laptop/Computer and the URLs which can easily get confusing.
 Next imporvment that I want to mention is about sorting using multpile fileds.
 Currently the application supports sorting using all the indiviudal fields independendtly but not in a combined way.
 I would definitely want to implement the sorting using multiple fields.

  Steps to start the application: